 Sam comes to Menokin with over five years of museum management experience.
 Before coming to Menokin, Sam managed multiple museums within the Henrico County Virginia Historic Preservation and Museum Services section.
 In addition to museum management, Sam led teams of professionals in event coordination, historic preservation, and historic programming throughout the county.
 Sam holds a MA in History from Virginia Commonwealth University and a BS in Geography and History from James Madison University.
 While Sam’s early passion was for Civil War history; preservation of landscapes, buildings and architecture has always been close to his heart.
-In addition to his time with Henrico, Sam is a Trustee to the Historical Society of the United Methodist Church, working to preserve and promote the rich archival history of the institution in Virginia.
+In addition to his time with Henrico, Sam serves a Trustee to the Virginia Association of Museums.

 Originally born in Columbia Missouri, Sam spent much of his youth in northeastern Maryland before coming to Virginia to attend college.
 Sam moved to central Virginia after meeting and marrying New Kent Virginia native, April.
-April and Sam have two children, Alden and Sydney, as well as a spunky lab named Abby and an indignant cat, Nash.
+April and Sam have three children, Alden, Sydney, and Isla, as well as a spunky lab named Murphy and an indignant cat, Nash.
 Sam thrives on working with new and developing museums and is thrilled to be working with the talented and dedicated Menokin board and staff to take Menokin to the next level.

-Prior to Menokin, Juliana was with the University of North Carolina at Asheville, where she served in the Division of University Advancement.
-Her work at UNC Asheville centered on engaging alumni, donors, and community members to help them feel connected to the mission and vision of the university.
+Prior to starting at Menokin in 2017, Juliana was with the University of North Carolina at Asheville, where she served in the Division of University Advancement.
+Her work at UNC Asheville centered on engaging alumni and community members to help them feel connected to the mission and vision of the university.
 In addition, she previously worked on two local political campaigns where she gained valuable experience in community outreach, relationship building, and advocacy.

 Originally from New Jersey, Juliana graduated from UNC Asheville in 2015 with degrees in political science and French.
-Her undergraduate studies focused primarily on American government and comparative political theory.
-She is an avid New York Mets baseball fan and enjoys good books, long hikes, and exploring new places.
-A young non-profit professional and lifelong lover of history, Juliana is honored to be a part of the team working to preserve Menokin.
+She is currently a graduate student in the Johns Hopkins University Museum Studies program.
+Juliana is an avid New York Mets baseball fan and enjoys reading, kayaking, and exploring historic places.